jadenisaac2005/rockfall-prediction/README.md

 * **⚡ Real-Time Prediction API:** A high-performance backend built with **FastAPI** that serves AI model predictions in milliseconds.
 * **🧠 Machine Learning Core:** Utilizes a trained **XGBoost** model to analyze multi-source data and calculate rockfall probabilities.
-* **🗺️ Interactive Dashboard:** A single-page web application built with **React** that allows users to perform "what-if" analysis using input sliders and see live predictions.
+* **🗺️ Interactive Dashboard:** A single-page web application built with **HTML** that allows users to perform "what-if" analysis using input sliders and see live predictions.
-* **📍 Live Risk Map:** An integrated **Leaflet.js** map that displays real-time, color-coded risk levels for different zones across the mine site.
 * **📲 Automated Alert System:** A background worker script that continuously monitors high-risk zones and can send SMS alerts via **Twilio** when a critical threshold is breached.

 ## 🛠️ Technology Stack